microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicemanagement-alertrecord-changeAlertRecordsPortalNotificationAsSent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Set the status of the notification associated with the specified [alertRecord](../resources/devicemanagement-alertrecord.md) on the Microsoft EndPoint Manager admin center as sent, by setting the **isPortalNotificationSent** property of the [portal notification](../resources/devicemanagement-portalnotification.md) to `true`.
+Set the **isPortalNotificationSent** property of all [portal notification](../resources/devicemanagement-portalnotification.md) resources associated with the specified [alertRecord](../resources/devicemanagement-alertrecord.md) to `true`, marking them as sent.
+A maximum of 100 [alertRecord](../resources/devicemanagement-alertrecord.md) IDs can be received at one time, and a maximum of 100 [portal notification](../resources/devicemanagement-portalnotification.md) can be changed in the **isPortalNotificationSent** property status.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]